 Musical Instrument Insurance, it’s often possible to add an instrument to an existing policy.
 If you’d prefer to protect just your instrument, you can purchase a policy that will protect you if your instrument is stolen or accidentally damaged.

-Do check the optional "extras" as it doesn't always cost more to do so, but if you don't tick the box you won't get the cover.
-Do tick the box for holiday cover if living in halls, it doesn't normally cost any more, however do note you're only covered for a maximum of 35 consecutive days during each holiday period.
+Do tick the box for holiday cover if living in halls, it doesn't normally cost any more, however do note you're only covered for a maximum of 30 consecutive days during each holiday period.

 Protect Your Bubble offer gadget, travel and bicycle insurance and are now offering 15% off these for students for a limited time!
 To make the most of this offer, and to find out more about the cover provided, please visit Protect Your Bubble.